-National Hispanic Media Coalition Executive Vice President Jessica Gonzalez testified at a June 2 Senate hearing on the Lifeline program, which subsidizes telephone service for low-income Americans.
+On June 2, 2015, National Hispanic Media Coalition Executive Vice President Jessica J. González testified at a Senate hearing on the Lifeline program, which subsidizes telephone service for low-income people in the United States.
 Her testimony appears below.

 Lifeline has tremendous potential to dramatically improve the lives of millions of Americans.
 This is an exciting moment in history: We have the opportunity to explore important improvements to the program and to modernize it for the digital age.
 This will provide a pathway out of poverty — a pathway to success — to some of our country’s poorest people.

 As a former Lifeline recipient, I know firsthand how life-changing it can be.

 In 2004, after being laid off from my teaching job, I was on Lifeline for a short while.
 With my Lifeline telephone subscription, I was able to list a reliable phone number on my resume as I searched for jobs and use my phone to communicate with the law school admissions and financial aid offices that ultimately made it possible for me to become an attorney.